bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab03_Image_Correction_and_Intensity_Measurements.md

 ### Pipeline 1 - Create a flatfield correction image for each channel (wait time of about 5-10 minutes during run)

-Since we don't have dark images, we have to calculate our flatfield correction from the actual data itself.
+Since we don't have flatfield images, we have to calculate our flatfield correction from the actual data itself.
 We do this by averaging all the images together - under certain conditions (see below), this will allow us to approximate the same kind of flatfield correction we'd more typically take at the microscope before collecting data.

 ```{important}
 This kind of averaging-based FFC correction is only appropriate when **ALL** of the following conditions are met; if not, do not attempt!